-A review of the business during the year is contained in the Chairman's Statement on pages 4 to 7.
+A review of the business during the year is contained in the Chairman's Statement.

 The results for the year to 31 March 2023 are set out in the financial statements.
 On 24 February 2023, the Company declared a dividend of 1.0p per share, which was paid to shareholders on 6 April 2023.
 The intention of the Company is to pay a dividend quarterly.